 Mineral Center is the last checkpoint before the finish and a mandatory rest for 4 hours.
 Mineral Center is about 4 miles west on County 17, then another mile north on County 89.
 This checkpoint is only about 6-7 miles away from the finish by car, but the dog teams will wind around about 40 miles through remote trails where they often see moose near the trail.

-Mineral Center was once a thriving support hub for the local logging industry, but today is an open parking area (that we fill up with dog trucks) and an cozy old log cabin where mushers, volunteers, and race fans can stop in to warm up by the fire for a few minutes.
+Mineral Center was once a thriving support hub for the local logging industry, but today is an open parking area (that we fill up with dog trucks) and a cozy old log cabin where mushers, volunteers, and race fans can stop in to warm up by the fire for a few minutes.
 If you are lucky, you might just get there when there is a fresh batch of mini-donuts.

 Parking is along County 89, and portable toilets are available.
 This checkpoint does not get a lot of traffic so it likely will be a short walk to the checkpoint.
-This far up the trail it can be trickier to estimate when teams will arrive and depart, but they will probably be active between 6 AM and early afternoon – but watch on Facebook for updated estimates.
+This far up the trail it can be trickier to estimate when teams will arrive and depart, but they will probably be active between 6:00 AM and early afternoon – but watch on Facebook or Instagram for updated estimates.

 A great advantage of this checkpoint is you can watch teams come in and leave, then in just 15-20 minutes pop down to the Marathon Finish line to watch teams come in.